Dear Ecom Brand Owner,

 In one case, email went on to drive 49.17% of total revenue, with automated flows outperforming campaigns outside promotional periods.

-My role now is simple: help ecommerce teams step back, see what’s really happening inside their email program, and decide what’s actually worth fixing first.
+Today, my role now is simple: help ecommerce teams step back, see what’s really happening inside their email program, and decide what’s actually worth fixing first.